omeersari/iceberg-estates/README.md

 - [ ] Authentication will be done.
 - [ ] Creating new admins for the web-application will be done.
 - [ ] For home page, a small read-me will be done.
+- [ ] Styling and responsive design will be applied to all pages.

 ## Project setup
 ```